sonrabakarim/barlkk/_posts/2017-10-07-awesome-hugo-boilerplates.markdown

 Tired of reinventing the wheel?
 So am I. In the fashion of [Awesome React Boilerplates](/awesome-react-boilerplates) `habd.as` is comin' atcha with an all new *evergreen* list of awesome boilerplates—this time for the one and only [Hugo](https://gohugo.io/) static site generator.

 Let us not waste any more time.
-Here they are!
+Here they are in all their glory!
+And as always, feel free to drop your submissions in the comment section below to promote your FOSS product for the benefit of others.

 **[Atlas](https://github.com/indigotree/atlas)**
 <br>I learned about Atlas from a well-timed comment from [`@chrisgeary92`](https://github.com/chrisgeary92) while having a [short discussion](https://github.com/netlify/victor-hugo/issues/46) about pulling Gulp from Victor Hugo.
 Like Victor Atlas is heavily integrated with Netlify so it probably won't get you very far with a headless CMS like [Prismic](https://prismic.io/) or [Dato](https://www.datocms.com/).
 But what you lose in portability you gain in speed to market.
 Plus it comes with a slick logo, shown here: